AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-getting-started.md

 * Branch: A branch is a version of a repository that diverges from the main codebase.
 Branches are useful for developing new features or experimenting with changes without affecting the main codebase.

 * Merge: Merging is the process of combining two or more branches into a single branch.
 This is typically done when a feature is complete and needs to be integrated into the main codebase.

+## Creating a Git Repository

+To create a new Git repository, navigate to the directory where you want to store your files and run the command `git init`.
+This command will create a new repository in the current directory.